Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Problem statement and main results

 \section{Problem statement and main results}

 Let $(X, d_X)$ be a compact geodesic metric space with positive convexity radius~$\rhox$, and let $\ff:X\to\RRR^n$ be a continuous function.
+Here, $\rn$ is equipped with the $\infty$-norm.
 Both $X$ and $\ff$ are unknown.
 By the Heine–Cantor Theorem, $\ff$ admits a modulus of continuity $\omega\colon\rp \to \rp$.
 Neither $\omega$ nor $\rhox$ needs to be known, as they only play a role in our bounds and not in our constructions.
 The function $\ff$ is not assumed to be pfd, however our assumptions imply that it is tame in the sense that $\rk(\hsf_{\bmx,\bmy})$ is finite for all $\bmx<\bmy$ with $\bmx_i<\bmy_i$ for each $i\in\{1,\cdots,n\}$ (see Corollary~\ref{cor:thm_fixed_radius_implies_tame}).

 Our input is a finite point cloud $P\subseteq X$ such that $\ff|_P$, the restriction of~$\ff$ to~$P$, is known, as well as the pairwise geodesic distances $d_X(p,q)$ between the points $p,q\in P$.
 The problem we address is that of estimating~$\hs(\ff)$, the persistent homology of the sublevel filtration of $\ff$, from our input.
 For this we assume that $P$ is a geodesic $\e$-sample of~$X$, for some possibly unknown $\e$ that we assume to be small enough compared to the convexity radius~$\rhox$.